Elma Global - second passport and second cititzenship

 Spanish Citizenship and Two-Stage Schemes Fraud

-Though we do not provide legal services in countries of Latin America (with the exception of The Dominican Republic and Costa Rica) and in Spain, experts of “Elma Global” from time to time receive questions from prospective clients who are interested in acquiring Spanish citizenship using two-stage procedure.
+Though we do not provide legal services in countries of Latin America and in Spain, experts of “Elma Global” from time to time receive questions from prospective clients who are interested in acquiring Spanish citizenship using two-stage procedure.
 It is known that normal naturalization period in Spain (number of years required to apply for citizenship) is 10 years of legal residence.
 At the same time for citizens of Latin American countries (with Spanish as official language) a reduced naturalization period is applied.
 Latin Americans can launch an application for Spanish citizenship after 2 years of legal residence in Spain.
 This situation entailed many fraudulent offers and scam web-sites offering foreign nationals fast passport programs in Latin American countries with subsequent acquisition of Spanish citizenship.

 It should be kept in mind that no fast passport programs exist in Latin America.
-The shortest naturalization period exists in The Dominican Republic.
-Only one year to get citizenship if you use accelerated procedure.
-Normal period of naturalization in Dominican Republic is two years.
+The shortest naturalization period exists in Argentina and Ecuador; these countries offer citizenship after only 2 years of residency.
 Also the privilege to be naturalized in Spain in two years applies only to native-born Latin Americans.
-So, if you acquired citizenship of the Dominican Republic by naturalization or marriage and moved to Spain you would not be able to apply for citizenship of Spain after two years of legal residence.
+Therefore, if you acquired citizenship of the Dominican Republic or any other Ibero-American country by naturalization or marriage and then moved to Spain you would not be able to apply for citizenship of Spain after two years of legal residence.
 Like any other foreigner you will be expected to reside 10 years before it is possible to become a citizen of Spain.

 If we take other Latin American countries the residence period required to be eligible for citizenship ranges from 2 to 5 years as follows: